 Most people can get adequate amounts of the nutrients they need by consuming a variety of nutrient-dense foods every day.
 Our bodies tend to absorb nutrients from food better than from supplements.
 Many supplements can be quite expensive to include.
 There are a few exceptions to this rule – you will need a vitamin D supplement in the winter, or if you’ve had a blood test showing that your levels of iron or B12 are low, and omega 3 supplements may have some benefits if you don’t like eating fish.

-If you’ve had blood work showing that you have low levels of iron, it will be important to take a supplement in order to bring your levels back up into a normal range.
-Once in the normal range, it’s possible to keep your levels there by consuming iron-rich foods sources.
+If you’ve had blood work showing that you have low levels of iron, it will be important to take a supplement in order to bring your levels back up to a normal range.
+Once in the normal range, it’s possible to keep your levels thereby consuming iron-rich foods sources.
 If your iron levels are not low, taking a supplement will not have a positive effect on energy levels.

-If you’ve had blood work showing that you have low levels of B12, it will be important to take a supplement in order to bring your levels back up into a normal range.
-Some people just do not absorb B12 well and may need to take B12 supplements long term.
+If you’ve had blood work showing that you have low levels of B12, it will be important to take a supplement in order to bring your levels back up to a normal range.
+Some people just do not absorb B12 well and may need to take B12 supplements long-term.
 Since B12 is mostly found in animal foods, it may be a good idea for individuals following a vegan diet to take a B12 supplement.